slazeRnet/JavaScript/JS-Back-End/readme.md

 ### 4. FS Module

+To read and write files asynchronously with fs we will use fs.readFile and fs.writeFile.
-The fs module gives you access to the file system
+The fs module gives you access to the file system.

 ```js
 let fs = require('fs');
 ```